oberien/das-protokoll/README.md

 ## Congestion Control

-* Initially Client sends burst of packets for `RTT / m` milliseconds
+* ??
+Initially Client sends burst of packets for `RTT / m` milliseconds ??
+* probably: slow start like tcp (but mb a bit faster?)

 ## Problems: